 Kids learn to day dream in comfortable places.
 And if that space is creatively done up, it will fire the imagination of your child.
 Many great ideas throughout history have been discovered and developed in the lazy bliss of a relaxed day-dream.
 Next time, when you see your child looking out the window, don’t chide him for appearing to be on another planet.
 He may actually be working out how to get to another planet.
+Make your child's creativity fly by giving them a room that's designed for the mind to soar.
+Talk to us at Furdo.

 Social inhibition isn’t really a great thing.
 Kids need to be able to express themselves.
 What better way to encourage them to become more confident than putting them in a room that doesn’t intimidate them?
 Their social skills are sure to be tested in a personal environment, and in a place that bears their signature, they communicate with a more natural confidence.